khanhdang/mkdocs-site/docs/tara.md

 !!! tip "Our message"
     - We wholeheartedly support students who face financial difficulties and are willing to work hard to contribute to our lab and advance their academic journey.
     - Please discuss about this topic as soon as you want to join us.
+    - Think it as an investment: completing your journey here opens many more opportunites (jobs, further studies, etc...).

 ## Part-time at local companies